SUPPORTING MISSIONARIES ON THE FIELD:

 First and foremost, pastors should be aware of the dangers that face their missionaries and be prepared to assist in an emergency situation.
 Some organizations that offer support in crises are listed on the Crisis Management page.

 Missionaries are not super-human or super-Christian.
 They are normal people who struggle with all the things that others on your staff and in your congregation struggle with, but with the added stress of cross-cultural living and the added difficulty of isolation.
 They usually have few in their immediate circle with whom they can share their struggles, and they are frequently forgotten about by those they left behind.
 Be aware of this and keep in touch with them.
 Provide them with the same support and accountability as you would anyone on your staff or in your congregation.
 Provide them with opportunities to go to missions retreats and conferences.
-You can find out about the latest Calvary Chapel missions conferences on the Calvary Chapel website.
-There is also an extensive list of counseling and retreat centers specifically for missionaries here.
+There is an extensive list of counseling and retreat centers specifically for missionaries here.
 Some of these organizations also provide counseling online and by telephone.
 Maintain good communication with your missionaries so that if a crisis strikes, they know that you are someone that they can trust to help them get the help that they need.